krenalis/krenalis/doc/src/events/screen.md

 Properties are like extra details that tell you more about the screen.
 You can include whatever information you need.

-They are accessible in Chichi within a property of the event called `properties` as a JSON value.
+They are accessible in Meergo within a property of the event called `properties` as a JSON value.

 ### Prefilled Properties

-Chichi doesn't automatically forward an event's properties to a destination.
+Meergo doesn't automatically forward an event's properties to a destination.
 Instead, the control lies in your hands to choose and specify the properties you want to send when configuring the mapping.

-However, when you set up a mapping, Chichi automatically fills in the mapping expressions with the following properties when applicable:
+However, when you set up a mapping, Meergo automatically fills in the mapping expressions with the following properties when applicable:

 | Property   | JSON&nbsp;Type      | Description                                      |
 |------------|---------------------|--------------------------------------------------|